OliverAbraham/BackupServerDaemon/README.md

 ### appsettings.hjson

-The application will search first for the file in /opt/appsettings.hjson, then if not found in the current directory.
+On startup, the application will search first for the file in /opt/appsettings.hjson, then if not found in the current directory.
 That means if your're running the docker container, you can mount the file from your host into the container in /opt.
 Or, if you decide to compile it by yourself and run it as a command line application,